Tech Note: Using Research to Drive Product Decisions - Changes to Jump Testing

 April 24, 2019

-This is a techincal note regarding an upcoming PUSH iOS app release v4.4.6 (release date: upcoming) pertaining to an update to the Jump Height metric computation.
+This is a techincal note regarding a PUSH iOS app release v4.4.8 (release date: July 2019) pertaining to an update to the Jump Height metric computation.

 A recent study came out from Wee et al. (2018) comparing the jump testing feature of the PUSH band, specifically using a countermovement jump (CMJ), with a linear position transducer, a video-based iPhone app and a criterion measure which in this case is a force plate using the Force Decks software (Table 1).
 This was one of the first external (third-party), peer-reviewed publications examining an unloaded CMJ using the PUSH band since the inception of the product over 5 years ago.